Kabir Suman: Basic song albums with his own created songs from 2001

-Basic song albums with his 'own created-others sung' songs from 2002
+Basic song albums with his 'own created-others sang' songs from 2002

 In 2002, Indranil Sen recorded an album 'Tumi Gan Gaile', which contained 8 songs.
 Sanjay Das arranged the instrumental music with some session musicians.
 Kabir Suman said a little speech in the middle of the title song.
 Complete lyrics were printed in album cover.
 It was his first collaborative album as 'Kabir Suman', and also his first collaborative album which was published as both cassette and CD.

 In 2006, another album published named '13', which contained 13 songs, where Suman sang with Sabina Yasmin.
-Some songs were sang by Suman, some by Sabina, and some as duet.
+Some songs were sung by Suman, some by Sabina, and some as duet.
 Among these, one song was written and composed by Rudra Mohammad Shahidullah.
 The entire instrumentation was done by Suman.
 Some songs were accompanied with guitar and harmonica, other songs were by electronic keyboard, and some were mixed with both electronic keyboard and guitar.
 Complete lyrics were printed in album cover.
 It was his first collaborative album, which was recorded digitally and instrumentations were mixed by software sequencer like Reason, Samplitude, and Nuendorum.
 It was his last collaborative album which was published as both cassette and CD.
 One song was previously published in 1994.

 In 2010, Sabina Yasmin recorded an album 'Suprobhat Bishonnota', which contained 10 songs.
 The entire instrumentation was done by Suman.
 Some songs were accompanied with guitar and harmonica, other songs were by electronic keyboard, and some was mixed with both electronic keyboard and guitar.
 It was his first and till now the only collaborative album, which was published only as CD.
 A very sharp ear can listen a humming sound in the end of some songs, it was due to 14 Kilohertz crosstalk signaling.
 In some songs, background noise was also born, and to depress it, over-noise-reduction happened in some tracks.